Note: there is a new Sexual Assault web site developed by William & Mary. Please visit it at http://www.wm.edu/sites/sexualviolence/

 An investigation is conducted and the results are discussed with the student along with rights and options.
 Thereafter, the sexually assaulted student is asked to decide how and even whether to proceed with the case.
 Identity is kept confidential until the student decides to take action.
 The student is kept informed of the progress of the case and above all, is treated with respect and consideration for personal welfare and safety.

 Even if charges are not pursued, reporting the assault is a way to regain a sense of personal power and control by enabling the assaulted student to do something about the crime committed.
 Furthermore, information provided helps in the prevention of rape and protection of other potential victims.
 (Most rapists are repeat offenders.)

-College Judicial System
+University Judicial System

 Sexual assault includes (but is not limited to) any intentional touching by the accused, either directly or through clothing, of the victim's genitals, breasts, thighs, or buttocks without the victim's consent.
 Sexual assault also includes touching or fondling of the accused by the victim when the victim is forced to do so against his or her will.
 Sexual assault is punishable by penalties ranging from probation to dismissal.

 Sexual intercourse without consent, including rape (whether by acquintance or stranger), sodomy, or other forms of sexual penetration is prohibited and is punishable by either contingent dismissal or permanent dismissal.

 If charges are filed within the university judicial system, the following special procedures will apply:

 - Both the accuser and the accused are each entitled to declare whether the hearing will be by judicial panel or administrative staff.
 If the accuser and the accused do not select the same type of hearing, the Vice President of Student Affairs, or the designee, will determine the type of hearing to be held.
 The administrator who makes this decision will not hear the case.